straticjs/generator-stratic/README.md

 ## License

-Yeoman is licensed under the MIT license. generator-stratic is licensed under the LGPL 2.
+Yeoman is licensed under the MIT license. generator-stratic is licensed under the LGPL 3.0 or later.

 ## Naming